Velover/fuzzy-search-package/README.md

-Fuzzy search allows you to find the results even with the spelling mistaces or approximate search words
+Fuzzy search allows you to find the results even with spelling mistakes or approximate search words

 # Searches
 - FuzzySearch.JaroWinkler